cbrossar/Galicia/README.md

-Peter Kaminski pkaminsk@usc.edu 30393
+Peter Kaminski pkaminsk@usc.edu
-Cole Brossart cbrossar@usc.edu 30393
+Cole Brossart cbrossar@usc.edu
 Carl Eubanks ceubanks@usc.edu
-Elizabeth Worstell worstell@usc.edu 30393
+Elizabeth Worstell worstell@usc.edu

 Maxaer

+Requirements:

+Java SE 7
+Something to run a JAR file

+How to play:

+- Launch Jar file labled maxaer.jar
+- Might say "maxaer.jar is from an unidentified developer.
+Are you sure you want to open it?"
+- Click Open